NOUN:

 2. Their retreat from a previously inflexible position.

-american army retreated.
+3. The american army retreated.

 4. The general ordered retreat.